forvalho/household/README.md

 This application follows a modern, modular Sinatra architecture.
 Key features are encapsulated into self-contained **Plugins** located in the `plugins/` directory.

-- **Admin Plugin**: The first major feature to be extracted as a plugin.
-It contains all the routes, views, and assets for the admin back-end.
+- **Admin Area**: The admin interface is fully integrated into the main app, with all routes, views, and assets in the core codebase.

 For more detailed information, see [ARCHITECTURE.md](ARCHITECTURE.md).